lullaby6/blue-grove-data-pack/README.md

 When creating your world, go to the `More` tab and click the `Data Packs` button.
 Drop the data pack into the area, then move it to the selected data packs section.

-or

-Move the downloaded file in the path `.minecraft/saves/[world]/datapacks`
+If you are in a world already created move the downloaded file in the path `.minecraft/saves/[world]/datapacks`

 ## 👾 Bugs/Issues